 Connect older adults to resources, assist partners to make holistic and strategic decisions about aging services, and help local communities build aging-friendly places for the rapidly growing older adult population.

 Coordinate local economic development efforts and provide a direct connection for member governments to the US Economic Development Administration regarding grant applications, administration, and technical assistance.

-TJCOG's Housing work continues to grow as communities work diligently to preserve, improve, and build quality, affordable housing for residents.
-Housing work provided by TJCOG for local governments fits into six critical buckets: education, short-term technical assistance, long-term technical assistance, facilitation, research & data analysis, and fund administration.
+Assist communities to preserve, improve, and build quality, affordable housing through education, technical assistance, facilitation, research & data analysis, and fund administration.